The Peace Destinations

 Conclusion

-Berlin is not a city you simply look at, it is a city you think about and feel.
+Berlin is not a city you simply look at; it is a city you experience and reflect on.
 Its landmarks, museums, and streets tell stories that are sometimes heavy, sometimes hopeful, but always meaningful.
 Whether you are planning a short city break or a longer stay, Berlin rewards curiosity and patience.
+Exploring the city allows you to discover all the Berlin visiting places, Berlin attractions, and must see things in Berlin that stay with you long after you return home.